Richard Lalor Sheil: Life

 He was born on 17 August 1791 in Drumdowney, Slieverue, County Kilkenny, Ireland.
 His father was Edward Sheil, who had acquired considerable wealth in Cádiz in southern Spain and owned an estate in County Tipperary.
-His mother was Catherine McCarthy of Springhouse, near Bansha, County Tipperary, a member of the old aristocratic family of MacCarthy Reagh of Springhouse, who in their time were Princes of Carbery and Counts of Toulouse in France.
+His mother was Catherine McCarthy of Springhouse, near Bansha, County Tipperary, a member of the old aristocratic family of MacCarthy Reagh of Springhouse, who in their time were Princes of Carbery and Counts Mac-Carthy Reagh in France.
 The son was taught French and Latin by the Abbé de Grimeau, a French refugee.
 He was then sent to a Catholic school in Kensington, London, presided over by a French nobleman, M. de Broglie.
 For a time he attended the lay college in St Patrick's College, Maynooth.
 In October 1804, he was removed to Stonyhurst College, Lancashire, and in November 1807 entered Trinity College, Dublin, where he specially distinguished himself in the debates of the Historical Society.

 After taking his degree in 1811 he was admitted a student of Lincoln's Inn, and was called to the Irish bar in 1814.
 Sheil was one of the founders of the Catholic Association in 1823 and drew up the petition for inquiry into the mode of administering the laws in Ireland, which was presented in that year to both Houses of Parliament.

 In 1825, Sheil accompanied Daniel O'Connell to London to protest against the suppression of the Catholic Association.
 The protest was unsuccessful, but, although nominally dissolved, the association continued its propaganda after the defeat of the Catholic Relief Bill in 1825.
 Sheil was one of O'Connell's leading supporters in the agitation persistently carried on until Catholic emancipation was granted in 1829.

 In the same year he was returned to Parliament for Milborne Port, and in 1831 for Louth, holding that seat until 1832.
 He took a prominent part in all the debates relating to Ireland, and although he was greater as a platform orator than as a debater, he gradually won the somewhat reluctant admiration of the House.
 In August 1839, he became Vice-President of the Board of Trade in Lord Melbourne's ministry.

 After the accession of Lord John Russell to power in 1846, he was appointed Master of the Mint, and in 1850 he was appointed minister at the court of Tuscany.
 He died in Florence on 23 May 1851.
 His remains were conveyed back to Ireland by a British ship-of-war, and interred at Long Orchard, near Templetuohy, County Tipperary.

 George W. E. Russell said of him:Sheil was very small, and of mean presence; with a singularly fidgety manner, a shrill voice, and a delivery unintelligibly rapid.
 But in sheer beauty of elaborated diction not O'Connell nor any one else could surpass him.